-There’s almost nothing new in this post, but I’ve realized that descriptions of my upcoming (early 2022) general-audience book on biophysics are scattered across multiple places, in some cases with outdated information like old versions of the title.
+There’s almost nothing new in this post, but descriptions of my upcoming (early 2022) general-audience book on biophysics are scattered across multiple blog posts, in some cases with outdated information like old versions of the title.
 Since it’s useful to have one definitive post to point to, here it is.
 (Update: It’s available!
 Publisher’s Link; Amazon Link!)

 So Simple a Beginning: How Four Physical Principles Shape Our Living World is a popular-science book (or “trade” book in publishing jargon) about how physics permeates the workings of living things, and how a physical perspective on life adds depth to our appreciation of its wonders and also helps generate increasingly powerful tools with which to study, and modify, organisms of all sorts.

 The book is published by Princeton University Press, released in the US on February 8, 2022!
 The publisher’s site is here; there are blurbs, as well as the complete Introduction!
 Here’s Amazon, and Amazon UK (released April 2022).
 [Update Dec.
 2, 2022: Here’s a recording of a virtual book talk/conversation w/ Harvard Book Store, which was a lot of fun.]
 It’s a big book: about 80,000 words, not including references, and 119 illustrations I drew or painted myself.
 Seventy-five of these are in color, some simple schematics and some more elaborate, like this one of the motor protein kinesin:

 Forty-four are gray, like this one of DNA melting: